wwarby/walker/README.md

 ## Changelog
 - 0.7.0
   - Add FIT contributions for average steps per km/mile/hour
+  - Smaller heart icon when HRZ is disabled
   - Show + or - if HR is outside HR zones
   - Memory optimisation
 - 0.6.3